greenflash1357/Digits.jl/README.md

 ##### ispalindrome(n)
 Returns true if n is a palindromic number.

+##### crop(n,i)
+Cuts off i digits from n.
+If i is positive the first (most significant) digits are cropped.
+If i is negative the last digits are cut off.

 Note: Most functions accept an array of digits aswell as the number.